dylan-lang/opendylan/documentation/library-reference/source/common-dylan/threads.rst

 ---------------

 The Threads module exports a macro for dynamic binding.
-A *binding* is a mapping between a variable and a*value-cell* which holds the variable’s value.
+A *binding* is a mapping between a variable and a*value-cell* which holds the variable's value.
 A *dynamic* binding is a binding which has dynamic extent, and shadows any outermost bindings.
 Dynamic bindings can be considered to be a property of the dynamic environment.